thalkz/thalkz.com/pages/meijster_distance.md

 ## Conclusion

 We implemented the Meijster distance algorithm, which gets us the distance of each pixel to the closest non-transparent pixel.
-We then use this distance to draw some pixels in white to achieve the "sticker" effect.
+We then use this distance to draw a white border on image.
 For a 500x500 image on a Pixel 8, this code runs in about 8ms.
 It's a way too slow to draw every frame (it will almost block one cpu core), but can be used for one-off calculations.

 The next logical step is to introduce some parallelisation in here.
 Optimally, this should be done on the GPU.
 I might try to parallelise it a bit on CPU first, to see what kind of performance we can achieve there.